Defense Rests In Paul Manafort Case Without Calling Him Or Other Witnesses

 The move means the trial is nearing its end, as closing arguments are expected to begin on Wednesday morning.

 Defense attorney Kevin Downing told Judge T.S.
-Ellis about his team's decision before the court broke for lunch Tuesday, and repeated it again in the afternoon to make it official in front of the jury.
+Ellis III about his team's decision before the court broke for lunch Tuesday and repeated it again in the afternoon to make it official in front of the jury.

 When asked by the judge if he wanted to testify in the trial, Manafort replied: "No sir," in a low tone.